solo-io/kdiag/docs/diag_shell.md

 ```

+	Start a shell to a pod.
+Unlike regular "kubectl exec" this command works even in distroless and
+	scratch containers.
+It does so by using standalone busybox ash binary as the shell.
+This means
+	that the shell is more limited, but works on any container as long as "/proc" is mounted.
+	Note that this command needs linux kernel >= 5.3 to work. though this requirement may be relaxed
+	in the future if needed.

-	Start a shell to our ephemeral container. it has various debugging tools.
+	Optionally, you can start a shell to our ephemeral container (with --debug-shell flag). it has various debugging tools.
+	this is essentially a shortcut to "kubectl debug" with our image, and mainly useful for development purposes.

 	For example:

-	kubectl diag -l app=productpage -n bookinfo -t istio-proxy shell
+	kdiag -l app=productpage -n bookinfo -t istio-proxy shell

 	Start a shell targeting the istio-proxy container in the productpage pod.
-This means that you
-	will share the same pid namespace as the istio-proxy container.
-To access the file-system
-	of the istio-proxy container, go to "/proc/1/root".
-	You can also use "nsenter --mount=/proc/1/ns/mnt" to get a shell to the target container.

 	Note: a container is only created once, and may have been created from the previous commands. so specifying
 	a different target the second time will have no effect.